Working From Home in a Post-Covid19 Environment

 A few years ago we wrote a post with tips on working from home.
 This was the result of new legislation that meant an employee could request flexible working if they had worked for your company consistently for 26 weeks.
 If working from home was requested, you were required by law to give the request serious consideration.

-Spin that on its head now, because working from home became a reality in 2020.
-We were hit with an unforeseen pandemic that caused mass disruptions to office-based working and required many countries to enforce a work from home policy for any non-key worker.
+Working from home became a reality in 2020.
+We were hit with an unforeseen pandemic that caused mass disruptions to office-based working and required countries to enforce a work from home policy for any non-key worker.
 This meant those that could do their job remotely were required to do so for a brief period of time.

-By August the government looked to encourage a return to work, however, during September research showed a potential requirement to return to work from home to reduce a second wave of cases that has continued to grow throughout the rest of the year.
+By August the government looked to encourage a return to work, however, during September research showed a potential requirement to return to work from home to reduce the second wave of cases that have continued to grow throughout the pandemic.

 Due to the peaks and troughs in cases and continual changes to social restrictions, companies have the opportunity to plan ahead for any potential working remotely requirements that should arise until it is deemed completely safe to return to work.